How to attract new customers with a marketing game

 Rather than taking advantage of consumers’ attention to broadcast an advertisement, companies can engage them via an interactive and entertaining animation such as :

 • An instant win: this format allows the company to liven up a queue while rewarding its customers for their patience.
-In practical terms, it allows them to instantly win discount vouchers (or other prizes) by playing a game such as the wheel of fortune or the one-armed bandit.
+In practical terms, it allows them to instantly win discount vouchers (or other prizes) by playing a game such as the wheel of fortune or the one-armed bandit, for example.

-With a Playable Marketing solution, companies can capitalise effectively on their customers’ expectations.
+With a Playable Marketing solution, companies can capitalise even more effectively on their customers’ expectations.
 For example, the geolocation function makes it possible to restrict access to the game to customers in the queue.

 The CRM connection tool, for its part, makes it possible to exploit the data collected at a point of sale (particularly on purchase intentions) to offer personalised in-store or online support.
 The brand can then turn this data into a sales opportunity.